ThePlexus/ntopng-docker/README.md

 /etc/init.d/softflowd restart
 ```

-NOTE: softflowd will not report any network flows that have used "Hardware flow offload" (aka hardware NAT), which is set in OpenWRT Firewall settings.
+NOTE: softflowd will not report any network flows that have used "Hardware flow offload" (aka hardware NAT), which is set in OpenWRT Firewall settings (mt762x chipsets only currently).

 ## Done